UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

    key topics with classmates and the instructor.

  * Start this Thursday and Friday.

-Location information available in SIS.
-Designed to be interactive, so bring your thinking cap.
-Count towards class participation.
-Questions and answers on Piazza
+ * Example problems you could submit an answer for will be posted.
+You can also pick a problem NOT on the homework from the book to solve and post.

+ * Only post an answer to the same question if your answer is different.

+ * Piazza participation is 10% of your course grade.

-Don’t just ask questions; answer them too.
+ * Don’t just ask questions; answer them too.

-Both activities count toward class participation.
+ * Both activities count toward class participation.

-Be super careful that any question containing your code must be private.
+ * Be super careful that any question containing your code for assignments must be private.
 (This is an issue of academic integrity.)

-Other policies and procedures on the web
-You are responsible!
-Treasure Hunt for class participation points
-What am I called?
-Call me “Kathleen,” “Professor Fisher”, or “Profesor.”
+ * See the syllabus for possible extra credit.

 ImpCore: The first language in our common framework
 Exercise: all-fours?